ibm-cloud-docs/vpc/vpn-ts-vpn-gateway-fix-bad-service-routes.md

 {{site.data.keyword.attribute-definition-list}}

-# Why isn't the service route for my VPN gateway correct?
+# Why is the service route for my VPN gateway incorrect?
 {: #troubleshoot-gateway-unable-to-establish-vpn-connection}
 {: troubleshoot}
 {: support}

-For a policy-based VPN gateway, service routes are propagated to routing tables that have `VPN gateway` selected for the `Accepts routes from` attribute.
+For a policy-based VPN gateway, service routes are propagated to routing tables that contain the `VPN gateway` value as the `Accepts routes from` attribute.
 These routes have names that are prefixed with `ibm-vpn-gateway-`.
 {: shortdesc}

 You might find that these service routes are not correct.
 For example, the `Next hop` is not the same as the private IP of your active gateway member.
 In this case, traffic is broken even if the VPN connection is `Active`.